 Can Marlau is the first restaurant owned by Ferran Soler, who was head chef at Albert Adrià’s Bodega 1900.
 They only serve tapas and dishes with excellent seasonal products, such as their Russian salad or a tomato salad with smoked sardines and pistachio oil.

-However, it’s the spoon dish is what makes this bar the official flounder’s paradise.
-Its capipota, is made with white beans instead of chickpeas, a technique that adds butteriness and has earned it a prestigious place among the best tapas in Barcelona.
+However, it is the spoon dish that makes this bar the official “rebañadores” paradise.
+Their capipota, is made with white beans instead of chickpeas, a technique that adds butteriness and has earned it a prestigious place among the best tapas in Barcelona.

 📍C/ de Paris, 161